MT. BLACKBURN

 - Lodging in our historic bunkrooms*

-- Two 30min scenic bush flights to and from the Nabesna Icefield
+- Round-trip 35min scenic bush flights between McCarthy and the Nabesna Icefield

-- An orientation day at headquarters and group packing
+- An orientation day at headquarters and a group pack

 - All the food on the expedition and in McCarthy